vyasgiridhar/metamon/README.md

 obs_seq, action_seq, reward_seq, done_seq = self_play_dset[0]
 ```

-These datasets are currently only available in the parsed replay format, which makes them liable to be deprecated should that format change or a major bug in the [battle backend](#battle-backends) be found.
+Self-play datasets are currently only available in the parsed replay format, which makes them liable to be deprecated should that format change or a major bug in the [battle backend](#battle-backends) be found.
 When/if this happens, the [replay parser](metamon/backend/replay_parser/README.md) would be expanded to parse ground-truth battle logs and the datasets would be re-released as a noisier aggregate of all the logs from every metamon development server during the same time period.